Thin film epitaxial [111] Co$_{50}$Pt$_{50}$: Structure, magnetisation, and spin polarisation: Results and Discussion

 \subsubsection{Structure}

 In order to understand the magnetic phases of sputter deposited CoPt, it is necessary to understand the underpinning structure and the influence of the growth temperature.
 Therefore, the structural characteristics and film quality were investigated using x-ray diffraction (XRD) as a function of growth temperature.
 Fig.~\ref{fig:XRD} (a-c) shows the acquired XRD for selected growth temperatures around the main CoPt [111] structural peak.
 Further XRD data are available in the Supplemental Information online.
 The CoPt [111] structural peak is clearly observable for all growth temperatures.
 The presented data at growth temperatures of 350$^{\degree}$C and 800$^{\degree}$C show additional Pendellosung fringes which bracket the primary CoPt [111] peak.
+The CoPt [111] relative peak intensity is shown as a function of growth temperature in Fig.~\ref{fig:XRD} (d).
 In Fig.~\ref{fig:XRD} (a), for a growth temperature of 350$^{\degree}$C, the additional feature at $2\theta\approx40^{\degree}$ corresponds to the superimposed Pendellosung fringes and the Pt [111] structural peak (bulk Pt has a lattice constant of 3.92\AA).
-This additional Pt structural peak is present for growths up to 550$^{\degree}$C, see Supplementary Information online, which is within the expected optimal temperature range for sputter deposited Pt films on Al$_2$O$_3$ \cite{4856395}.
+This additional Pt structural peak is present for growths up to 550$^{\degree}$C (see Supplementary Information online) which is within the expected optimal temperature range for sputter deposited Pt films on Al$_2$O$_3$ \cite{4856395}.
+To maintain consistent Pt structure for CoPt growths at different temperatures, future work could grow the Pt layer at its optimum growth temperature.